allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 in this graph change frequently in timeline
 [we use request strategy](https://github.com/graphql-java/java-dataloader#the-scope-of-a-data-loader-is-important).
 If we are talking about caching on the client side we tackle the issue that some of our objects don't have unique `ID` so after a while we skipped this approach and we are not caching them on the client side as well.

+## What is the outcome of the battle?

+As you can see we learned a lot about GraphQLs trade offs while working with it.
+The most important feature of it, fetching only those fields that we need, is a huge optimization itself, but also causes many problems with standard ways to make application effective or even to measure that efficiency.
+The ideas that we described above need to be implemented by the programmers (most libraries don't provide that logic) and it’s really intricate and time consuming.